timescale/docs/mst/metrics-datadog.md

     copy it to use later.

 ### Procedure: Uploading a Datadog API key to MST
-1. [Log in to your Timescale Cloud][mst-login].
+1. [Log in to your Managed Service for TimescaleDB][mst-login].
 By default, you start in the `Services` view, showing any services you currently have in your project.
 1. Check that you are in the project that you want to connect to Datadog, and click `Service Integrations`.